tribixbite/awesome/README.md

 *   [idosal/mcp-ui](https://github.com/idosal/mcp-ui) - SDK for UI over MCP.
 Create next-gen UI experiences!
 *   [mattermost-community/focalboard](https://github.com/mattermost-community/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
-*   [playcanvas/editor](https://github.com/playcanvas/editor) - Powerful visual editor environment for building WebGL, WebGPU, WebXR apps
+*   [playcanvas/editor](https://github.com/playcanvas/editor) - Browser-based visual editor for building WebGL, WebGPU, WebXR apps
 *   [jitsi/jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 *   [sourcebot-dev/sourcebot](https://github.com/sourcebot-dev/sourcebot) - Sourcebot is a self-hosted tool that helps you understand your codebase.
 *   [acoliver/llxprt-code](https://github.com/acoliver/llxprt-code) - An open-source multi-provider (including local) fork of gemini-cli.
 Use whatever LLM you want to code in your terminal.